 - 1. The synthesis of the techniques and methodologies of IE/MANE - 2.
 Working in a project team with faculty advising - 3.
-Extracting relevant information from all available sources (including all forms of information technology, library searching, professionals etc.) related to the project - 4.
-Using engineering standards in design - 5.
-Performing feasibility studies and financial analysis of a real world project - 6.
-Using IE software for decision making - 7.
-Generating and assessment of alternative plans - 8.
-Effective communication of team members to accomplish project activities - 9.
-The ability to design, deliver and defend a group presentation of completed project - 10.
+Achieving common goals through proper team work and bearing the consequences of personal choices - 4.
+Extracting relevant information from all available sources (including all forms of information technology, library searching, professionals etc.) related to the project - 5.
+Using engineering standards in design - 6.
+Considering realistic constraints that influence design - 7.
+Performing feasibility studies and financial analysis of a real world project - 8.
+Using relevant software for decision making - 9.
+Generating and assessment of alternative plans - 10.
+Effective communication of team members to accomplish project activities - 11.
+The ability to design, deliver and defend a group presentation of completed project and sell their solutions to management - 12.
 Submitting periodic complete, well-organized quality project reports